Jeepers Creepers (2001 film): Accolades

+Franchise

 Sequels

 Two direct sequels written and directed by Victor Salva have been released.
 The first sequel, Jeepers Creepers 2, premiered on August 29, 2003, and takes place a few days after the original.
 In it, the Creeper pursues a bus filled with teenage students, who try to defeat the creature with the help of Jack Taggart, a man who seeks to avenge the death of his younger son Billy, who had been taken by the Creeper one day prior.
 The film features a cameo appearance from Justin Long, who reprises his role as Darry, and the appearance of Tom Tarantini, who portrayed a prisoner in the original and Coach Dwayne Barnes in the second film.

 In 2015, after Salva shared his intentions in making a film focusing on the return of Gina Philips as Trish Jenner, Jeepers Creepers 3: Cathedral was officially greenlit.
 However, Philips' role in the film was brought down to a cameo, and the film was released in 2017 by Screen Media Films as simply Jeepers Creepers 3.
 The film takes place in between the two other films and follows the Creeper as it terrorizes a small community of people attempting to figure out its identity.

+Reboot

 A reboot, titled Jeepers Creepers: Reborn, written by Sean Michael Argo and directed by Timo Vuorensola, was released by Screen Media Films on September 19, 2022.